Chanel Mademoiselle Privé Exhibition

-With Korea´s booming fashion scene and appreciation for high-end luxury, in combination with Seoul slowly becoming one of the “it” Metropolis around the globe, that even Karl Lagerfeld is an avid fan of.
-It was not surprising to know that Seoul was one of the few selected locations, among others like London or Hong Kong to hold Chanel´s latest exhibit, Chanel Mademoiselle Privé.
+With Korea´s booming fashion scene and appreciation for high-end luxury, in combination with Seoul slowly becoming one of the “it” Metropolis that even Karl Lagerfeld is an avid fan of.
+It was not surprising to know that Seoul was one of the few selected locations, with London or Hong Kong to hold Chanel´s latest exhibit, Chanel Mademoiselle Privé.

-The exhibition held at, D Museum, collected pieces able to immerse the viewer right onto the spirit of this representative brand.
+The Chanel Mademoiselle privé exhibition held at, D Museum, collected pieces able to immerse the viewer right onto the spirit of this representative brand.

-Very well structured and similar to a guided path of “Chanel through the ages”, the event included everything from the most basic items, materials and colors that were a source of inspiration to help build the brand at its starting point, under the legend that Gabrielle Chanel (Coco Chanel, as know by many) once was, to the current style led by Karl Lagerfeld.
-The exhibit did not leave many elements untouched.
+Very well structured and similar to a guided path of “Chanel through the ages”, the event included everything from the most basic items, materials and colors that were a source of inspiration to help build the brand.
+From its starting point, under the legend that Gabrielle Chanel (Coco Chanel, as know by many) once was, to the current style led by Karl Lagerfeld.

 This “free admission” Exhibit started with a quick check in at D Museum´s first floor, followed by unicorn like, iridescent steps that walked right on to the first part of the display, portraying the beginning of it all.

-The first section presented central elements in Chanel´s style, sources of inspiration to the brand that have been continued until this same day.
+The first section presented central elements in Chanel´s style.
+Sources of inspiration to the brand that have been used continuously until this same day.
 Hats with basic shapes, pearls; one of Coco´s staples and even art representing the designer´s “lucky” numbers.

-The second room, emulated the creation process of one of the most iconic perfumes on the market.
-Portraying everything that takes part into Chanel nº 5 from smell, to color, the basic flowery elements and even the noises.
+The second room, emulated the creation process of one of the most iconic perfumes out on the market.
+Portraying everything that takes part into Chanel nº 5.
+From smell, to color, the basic flowery elements and even the noises.
 Chanel nº 5, that bottle that everyone has seen, at least once, the “parfum” that even timeless celebrities, such as Marilyn Monroe, claimed as the one and only thing to wear to sleep.

 The third area, had basic elements part of the creation process.
 Fabrics in multiple shades of ivory, eggshell and whites.
-All a beautiful blend of colors, materials and textures, with a subtle light projection on the background that replicated the creation process in an atelier, where even the background sounds emulated the ones of classic sewing machinery.
+All a beautiful blend of colors, materials and textures, with a subtle light projection on the background that replicated the creation process of an atelier.
+Where even the background sounds emulated the ones of classic sewing machinery.

 As Coco Chanel, once said: